Health schemes, lower drug prices led to annual saving of Rs 50k cr for needy families: PM | Business

 ''Today, free corona vaccine is being administered in government hospitals.
 The cheapest in the world i.e. only Rs 250 vaccine is being given in private hospitals.
 The country is proud of its scientists today that we have the Made-in-India vaccine for ourselves and also to help the world,'' Modi said.

 To enhance medical education, he said before 2014, where there were about 55,000 MBBS seats in the country.
 In 6 years, it has been increased by more than 30,000.
 Similarly, in the PG seats - which used to be at 30,000 - more than 24,000 new seats have been added.
+He also said 180 new medical colleges have been established in the last six years, while 1.5 lakh health and wellness centres have been set up in villages, 50 thousand of which have already started functioning.
 The Pradhan Mantri Bhartiya Janaushadhi Pariyojana aims to provide quality medicines at an affordable price.

-Sales in the financial year 2020-21 (up to March 4, 2021) have led to a total saving of around Rs 3,600 crore for citizens, as these medicines are cheaper by 50-90 per cent than market rates.

-To create more awareness about 'Janaushadhi', an entire week -- from March 1 to March 7 -- is being celebrated as ''Janaushadhi Week'' across the nation, with the theme of ''Jan Aushadhi -- Seva Bhi, Rozgar Bhi''.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)